-WiFi is an abbreviation for Wireless-Fidelity, and as its name suggests it is a wireless technology that allows computers and other mobile and electronic devices to connect through the internet or any other network.
+Wi-fi is an abbreviation for wireless-fidelity.
+It is a wireless technology that allows computers, mobiles, and digital devices to connect to the internet or any other network.

 import subprocess #return all the available network networks = subprocess.check_output(['netsh', 'wlan', 'show', 'network']) decoded_networks = networks.decode('ascii') print(decoded_networks)